microsoft/azure-spring-apps-training/02-build-a-simple-spring-boot-microservice/README.md

 Go to [the Azure portal](https://portal.azure.com/?WT.mc_id=azurespringcloud-github-judubois):

 - Look for your Azure Spring Cloud cluster in your resource group
-- Go to "App Management" and selet "simple-microservice"
+- Go to "App Management" and select "simple-microservice"
 - Copy/paste the "Test Endpoint" that is provided

 You can now use cURL again to test the `/hello` endpoint, this time served by Azure Spring Cloud.